Irmo Town History

 The 2000 Census for the Town of Irmo showed the population of the town had increased by 96% in the last ten years.
 The official population as of 2000 was 11,039, making Irmo the largest Lexington County municipality.

-The Town of Irmo employs approximately 30 people in the Administration, Police and Public Service Departments.
-In 1997, the Town of Irmo issued approximately 1,000 business licenses.
+The Town of Irmo employs approximately 46 people in the Administration, Police and Public Service Departments.
+The Town of Irmo issued over 1,000 business licenses.

 The Town operates under the Council form of government as provided for in the South Carolina State Code.
 The Mayor and four council members set policy and establish the Town Codes, while the Town Administrator is responsible for the day-to-day operations.
 Council serves a four-year term with elections staggered every two years.
-The current council is as follows: Hardy King, Mayor; Julius Waites, Mayor Pro Tem; Kathy Condom, Mark Pouliot, Barry Walker.
+The current council is as follows: Barry A Walker Sr., Mayor; Kathy D. Condom, Mayor Pro Tem; Kelly S. Busch, Erik S. Sickinger.

 In addition, the Town of Irmo relies heavily on the volunteer efforts of local citizens who serve on committees such as the Election Commission, the Okra Strut Commission, the Planning Commission and the Zoning Board of Adjustment.